zalora/gorelic/README.md

+# Zalora GoRelic

+This is a fork from [Gorelic](https://github.com/yvasiyarov/gorelic).
+Used the build customizable Newrelic plugin fit for Zalora

 # GoRelic

 New Relic agent for Go runtime.
 It collect a lot of metrics about scheduler, garbage collector and memory allocator and